dipshanadh/clox/README.md

 The goal of this project is to implement Lox programming language using features built into C with the help of the book "Crafting Interpreters".

-I am currently following along, but I hope I will be add my own features as well.
+I am currently following along, but I hope I will be able to add my own features as well.

 ## Usage